HC Kaunas City

 HC Kaunas City was a professional ice hockey team located in Kaunas, Lithuania, which played in the Latvian Hockey Higher League, the top tier of ice hockey in Latvia.
 The team played its home games at Kaunas Ice Arena.

 History

-Kaunas City was founded in 2021 after the demise of Baltų Ainiai Kaunas and Kaunas Hockey teams.
+Kaunas City was founded in 2021 after the demise of Baltų Ainiai Kaunas and Kaunas Hockey teams, and was linked with the BC Žalgiris basketball club.
 In the 2021–22 Lithuania Hockey League season, its debut season, the team finished in third place.
 For the 2022–23 season, Kaunas City, along with Energija Elektrėnai and Hockey Punks Vilnius, joined the Latvian Hockey Higher League.
 In the regular season the team finished in third place and in the playoffs were eliminated 3–2 by Dinamo Riga in the quarterfinals.
 After its elimination from the playoffs, Kaunas City played a best-of-five series against Energija Elektrėnai for Lithuania Hockey League championship, winning the series in three games, and also qualifying for the 2023–24 IIHF Continental Cup.